mia-0/0x0/README.rst

 To change settings, modify ``instance/config.py``.
 For more information on instance configuration, see `the Flask documentation <https://flask.palletsprojects.com/en/2.0.x/config/#instance-folders>`_.

+To customize the home and error pages, simply create a ``templates`` directory in your instance directory and copy any templates you want to modify there.

 If you are running nginx, you should use the ``X-Accel-Redirect`` header.
 To make it work, include this in your nginx config’s ``server`` block::